bxr1nG/auth/README.md

 **cross-env** - set and use environment variables across platforms

-**cross-var** - creates a lot of environment variables that are available to leverage when executing scripts

 **cz-conventional-changelog** - prompts for conventional changelog standard

 **eslint** - statically analyzes code to quickly find problems